» Connect Sidecar on Kubernetes

 When the Connect injector is installed, the Connect sidecar is automatically added to all pods.
 This sidecar can both accept and establish connections using Connect, enabling the pod to communicate to clients and dependencies exclusively over authorized and encrypted connections.

 Note: The pod specifications in this section are valid and use publicly available images.
 If you've installed the Connect injector, feel free to run the pod specifications in this section to try Connect with Kubernetes.
-Please note the documentation below this sectionn on how to properly install and configure the Connect injector.
+Please note the documentation below this section on how to properly install and configure the Connect injector.

 » Accepting Inbound Connections